kroneman/kroneman-io-astro/src/content/blog/2023-03-04-scope-to-value.md

 Mdx brands itself as "markdown for the component era" allowing you to import and render "React, Vue, Svelte" or other components into markdown.

 To learn more about mdx see [the mdx documentation](https://mdxjs.com/table-of-components/)

+### Building the simplest thing that accomplishes the goal

+_So a definition of minimial scope would include:_

+- Homepage, that practically shows "featured articles"
+- Blog Page, that shows blog posts in reverse chronological order
+- Blog Article Page, should probably write a couple of these.
+- Hosting through vercel
+- Release pipeline using github actions
+- Links to social

+_And Exclude:_

+- Comments on articles (maybe one day)
+- To be filled out as I get side-tracked
+- Projects (to be included in a later iteration)

+### Staying focused on getting something out the door, even if it isn't perfect

+Hereby the first article, hopefully a piece of value that encourages you to built your first blog and to keep it simple.

+I hope you get to read this article before I've added too much functionality to the site or go back in time and check out the git repository to run the version this article was first published on.